IIITB-ARUL/IIITB-ASIC-Class/readme.md

  During synthesis, various optimization techniques are applied to improve the design's performance, power efficiency, and area utilization.

  The first step synthesizer is going to do is a syntactical check then it will start mapping the design.
  **Example:**

 ![Synthesis example](https://github.com/IIITB-ARUL/IIITB-MT2023529/assets/140998631/28825050-136b-4778-975e-f23e4b550558)

+The conversion of RTL in terms of the standard cells  gates available in the **.lib**.

 1.Module maps to the top level ports of the design.